Have you been considering bringing a Maine Coon home, but started to wonder can Maine Coons live in apartments?

 Can A Savannah Cat Live In An Apartment?

-Savannah cats are hybrids between domestic cats and Bengals, so they are larger and more active.
-Ideally, they should live in a house, but it’s possible for them to be happy in big apartments (source 6).
+Savannah cats are hybrids between domestic cats and Bengals.
+They’re larger and more active.
+Ideally, they should live in a house, but it’s possible for them to be happy in big apartments (source 1).

 Kittens In Apartment

 Kittens can live happily in apartments, but extra precautions should be taken to ensure they don’t destroy the property.
-You should also make sure all windows are secure to avoid injury (source 7).
+You should also make sure all windows are secure to avoid injury.